 "We're good buddies.
 We stay in touch.
 We talk hitting a lot," Ahmed said.
 "He was all excited for me, the same way I was for him when he got his callup."

-They first made contact when the duo played together for the Bourne Braves of the Cape Cod League in 2010 and crossed paths again during the 2011 NCAA tournament when La Stella's Coastal Carolina played Ahmed's UConn at the Clemson Regional.
+They first made contact when the duo played together for the Bourne Braves of the Cape Cod League in 2010.
+They crossed paths again during the 2011 NCAA tournament when La Stella's Coastal Carolina played Ahmed's UConn at the Clemson Regional.

-They went their separate ways in 2011 when Ahmed went to Danville and La Stella played in Rome before suiting up again as teammates for Class A Advanced Lynchburg in 2012 before the Braves sent Ahmed to Arizona as part of the seven-player blockbuster trade that brought Justin Upton to Atlanta in January 2013.
+They went their separate ways in 2011 when Ahmed went to Danville and La Stella played in Rome.
+But in 2012, they suited up again as teammates for Class A Advanced Lynchburg.
+But in 2013, the Braves sent Ahmed to Arizona as part of the seven-player blockbuster trade that brought Justin Upton to Atlanta.

 Only six days removed from his Major League debut, Ahmed finally shared the diamond with La Stella again for the 2014 Fourth of July weekend at Turner Field.